Microlocal Analysis of Quantum Fields on Curved Spacetimes: Lorentzian manifolds

 One says that $U\subset M$ is {\em causally compatible} if $J_{\pm}^{U}(x)= J_{\pm}^{M}(x)\cap U$ for each $x\in U$.
 This is equivalent to the property that a causal curve in $M$ between two points $x, x'\in U$ is entirely contained in $U$.
-One uses the same terminology for an isometric embedding $i: (M', g')\to (M, g)$.
-An example of a non causally compatible domain $U$ in Minkowski spacetime is given in Fig. 2 below.
+The same terminology is used for an isometric embedding $i: (M', g')\to (M, g)$.
+An example of a non-causally compatible domain $U$ in Minkowski spacetime is given in Fig. 2 below.

-\subsection{Stationary and static spacetimes}
+\section{Stationary and static spacetimes}

-\subsubsection{Killing vector fields}
+\subsection{Killing vector fields}